souri black olives 400g

 discover the taste of Lebanese olives

 These souri olives are a variety common in Lebanon, and new to the UK.
-Zejd’s souri black olives, picked later in the season, are cured in brine with pits intact to maximise their flavour.
-A juicy, “meaty” tasting olive, rich in umami when added to dishes.
+Picked later in the season than Zejd’s souri green cracked olives, they are cured in brine with pits intact to maximise their flavour.
+High in polyphenols, they add a rich umami flavour to dishes. **January 2025** all purchases qualify as an entry into our olive prize draw.
+2 lucky winners will be notified at the end of January.serving suggestions

 handpicked from Beino